Acoustic Emission

 Everyone had a heads up... so we put a plan in place

-My focus was running the Predictive and Lubrication program, for me it always included planning the best way forward, considering the whole operation, and in some cases considering re-engineering.
+My focus was running the Condition Monitoring and Lubrication program, for me this included planning the best way forward, considering the whole operation and in some cases recommend re-engineering.

-Another key benefit of Predictive is driving improvement, engineering change by evidence not hearsay.
+A key benefit of using this technology is driving improvement, engineering changes driven by evidence not hearsay.

-Having access to the asset manual in our library I knew the original specification, could identify the SKF Bearing type without having to guess values to put into the software.
-I also advised the refurbisher to purchase two of these SKF Explorer bearings on our behalf to replace the input and output at the same time, they also visited the site to work on a plan to turn this transmission around within a 12 hour period, we planned on using the 48 hour sanitation and maintenance window.
+I also advised our refurbisher to purchase two of these SKF Explorer bearings on our behalf to replace the input and output at the same time, they also visited our site to work on a plan to turn this transmission around in a 12 hour period as we planned on using the 48 hour sanitation and maintenance window.

-I contacted our bearing partner SKF to work together on the RCA when I had the used parts in hand, our rebuilder photographed the parts on disassembly for more evidence.
+I contacted our bearing partner representative at SKF so we could work together on the RCA when I had the used parts in hand, our rebuilder photographed the disassembly for more evidence.

 Two weeks later the transmission was removed, shipped, repaired and re-installed with no issues.

-The used bearings were returned so that I could clean, disassemble and inspect.
+The used bearings were returned so that I could clean, disassemble and inspect them.

-I photographed the spalling damage that had occurred on the inner race, I discussed it further with SKF when we had more information, see below.
+The spalling damage that had occurred on the inner race is shown below, I was able to discuss this further with SKF when we they visited the site.

-Another key benefit of Predictive is driving improvement, engineering change by evidence not hearsay.
+A key benefit of using this technology is driving improvement, engineering changes driven by evidence not hearsay.

-Having access to the asset manual in our library I knew the original specification, could identify the SKF Bearing type without having to guess values to put into the software.
-I also advised the refurbisher to purchase two of these SKF Explorer bearings on our behalf to replace the input and output at the same time, they also visited the site to work on a plan to turn this transmission around within a 12 hour period, we planned on using the 48 hour sanitation and maintenance window.
+I also advised our refurbisher to purchase two of these SKF Explorer bearings on our behalf to replace the input and output at the same time, they also visited our site to work on a plan to turn this transmission around in a 12 hour period as we planned on using the 48 hour sanitation and maintenance window.

-I contacted our bearing partner SKF to work together on the RCA when I had the used parts in hand, our rebuilder photographed the parts on disassembly for more evidence.
+I contacted our bearing partner representative at SKF so we could work together on the RCA when I had the used parts in hand, our rebuilder photographed the disassembly for more evidence.

 Two weeks later the transmission was removed, shipped, repaired and re-installed with no issues.

-The used bearings were returned so that I could clean, disassemble and inspect.
+The used bearings were returned so that I could clean, disassemble and inspect them.

-I photographed the spalling damage that had occurred on the inner race, I discussed it further with SKF when we had more information, see below.
+The spalling damage that had occurred on the inner race is shown below, I was able to discuss this further with SKF when we they visited the site.

-In this case the asset was 'saved' and we lost no availability, but what else did this Predictive intervention deliver?
+In this case the asset was 'saved' and we lost no availability, but what else did this Proactive intervention deliver?

-Always listen to your front line operators, use multiple technologies if available, known your assets, keep your manuals in good order, talk to your rebuilders, make sure the planners for maintenance and operations are in the picture, think holistically about the impacts on internal and external customers, make operations understand that you deliver their availability, run RCA process even when there are no losses, consider redesign if necessary, record and share everything, shout about the risks and the wins, the list goes on... the benefits are multiple.
+In conclusion, always listen to your front line operators, use multiple technologies if available, known your assets, keep your manuals in good order, talk to your rebuilders, make sure the planners for maintenance and operations are in the picture, think holistically about the impacts on internal and external customers, make operations understand that you are in the business of delivering their availability, run RCA process even when there are no losses, consider redesign if necessary, record and share everything, shout about the risks and the wins, the list goes on... the benefits are multiple.

 - Avoided unplanned disruption to the process